iandurbach/ecostats-rshiny/README.md

 The goal of vocomatcher is to assist with matching and deduplicating animal calls in microphone array based acoustic surveys.

-This repository originally forked from https://github.com/jaytohe/ecostats-rshiny.
+This repo originally forked from https://github.com/jaytohe/ecostats-rshiny.git.

 ## R Version